-Classification of taxes
+1.2 Classification of taxes

 Taxes are either direct or indirect depending on how they are linked to the taxpayer's income, consumption, expenditure, or property.
 The tax can be classified as direct if it is paid directly from the taxpayer's income (property).
 Furthermore, it is assumed that direct taxes are not generally shifted to other taxpayers.
-Examples of direct taxes include income taxes or taxes imposed on the ownership or transfers of property (e.g., real estate tax, tax from the acquisition of real estate, road tax).
+Examples of direct taxes include income taxes or taxes imposed on the ownership or transfers of property (e.g., real estate tax, road tax).